seanpmaxwell/jet-schema/README.md

 - Valibot **35kB**
 - **NOTE:** some of these could change as packages are updated

-**Fast**:
+### Fast (minified, not zipped):
 - See these benchmarks <a href="https://moltar.github.io/typescript-runtime-type-benchmarks/">here</a>:
-- Looking at the benchmarks in the link above, compare jet-schema to some other popular validators (one's which don't require a compilation step like zod, valibot, and yup, etc) and notice that jet-schema is roughly 3-4 times as fast as zod and almost twice as fast as valibot on average.
+- Looking at the benchmarks in the link above, compare jet-schema to some other popular validators and notice that it is rougly 2-3 times as fast as libraries which don't require a compilation setup (i.e. zod, valibot, yup etc).
 <br/>